ansys/pyaedt/README.rst

 Connect to Desktop from Python IDE
 ----------------------------------
-Work inside Electronics Desktop and as a standalone application.
+PyAEDT works inside AEDT and as a standalone application.
-Detects automatically if running in an IronPython or CPython environment and initializes Desktop accordingly.
-Also provides advanced error management.
-Examples of usage:
+It automatically detects whether it is running in an IronPython or CPython environment and initializes the Desktop accordingly.
+PyAEDT also provides advanced error management.
+Usage examples follow.

 Explicit Desktop declaration and error management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~